 Art Evolution: A strange version in that it happened between versions; the in-game character sprites of the SNES version were based on an earlier artists work on the game, but the portraits and general artwork all used the newer character art.
 This resulted in characters on the SNES version looking very different in-game compared to their portraits (Claus in particular is almost completely different).
 Later versions changed the sprites to be based on the newer artwork.

 Artificial Stupidity.
 Averted for the most part.
+The ranged characters like Mint, Arche, Chester, and Claus will stay clustered in the left part of the screen if you tell them to.
 Your spellcasters will, for the most part, figure out which spells don't work on enemies through trial-and-error until they settle on a spell that does.
 However, there's still problems like Mint repeatedly trying to use Hammer skills on an enemy that's clearly immune to them (like bosses,) sometimes doing that instead of healing or buffing, and sometimes your other spellcasters will still spam spells that clearly aren't working or aren't as effective as another spell in their arsenal (even if they casted that one earlier in the fight.)
 Fortunately, you can turn off spells to keep them from using them.

 Ascended Extra: Suzu goes from an NPC in the SNES version to an optional hidden party member in all future versions.

-Awesome, but Impractical: The Sword Rain technique causes Cress to attack with a flurry of stabs that deal massive amounts of damage.
+Awesome but Impractical: The Sword Rain technique causes Cress to attack with a flurry of stabs that deal massive amounts of damage.
 Unfortunately, each hit also pushes the enemy backwards while Cress stays still, so unless you have your opponent pinned against something (or your opponent is the type to keep running into your sword,) you'll only get in about three hits at best; not worth the amount of TP the move consumes.
 Unless you first corner the enemy to the edge of the battlefield, which then most of your attacks will not be able to push the enemy further back, in later games, Cress gets pushed back by himself though.
-The protection square skill of cress which was supposedly used for pushing enemies away become Awesome But Practical if you corner the enemy.

 Badass Normal: Chester; Cress has the legendary Eternal Sword, Arche can cast devastating spells, Klaus can summon elemental spirits to fight, and Suzu is the next successor to the Fujibayashi ninja clan.
 Chester is just a guy who learned to use a bow to hunt.
 Even more obvious in the SNES game, where he doesn't learn any skills, and yet has the second highest damage output of the party, just behind Cress.